binaryphile/nano/README.md

 A nano-sized bash library

-Defines a handful of less-visible (with leading underscores) functions that are useful for writing other libraries.
+Defines a handful of less-visible (with leading underscores) functions which are useful for writing other libraries.

 API
 ===